How to Live: You’ll Die Eventually

 I Want to Be an Artist

 There is a group that holds monthly poetry readings.
-Readers are allowed to particpate every other month, and I’ve been reading there thus every two months since last November.
+Readers are allowed to participate every other month, and I’ve been reading there thus every two months since last November.
 My artist project hosts similar open mic events biweekly at a bookstore.
 We announced our next event today at this other event which is always enjoyable to attend.
 And I’ll be going to yet another open mic to read yet again on Friday.
 After my writing group at which I will read… yet again.
 There is an unmatched joy to the shared participation in the world of creating; the world of art…

 Read More